 - In the same episode, Shimazaki explains to Ochiai of the origin of the word "Youjinbou" in the Japanese vocabulary.

 - Take a Third Option: How most clients decide to request security contracts from the HSS.
 Most of it is because they can't let the public know what their activities are and/or they can't go to the police due to something risky/the SP wouldn't allow their officers to provide close protection services.
+This also extends to clients Shimazaki and Takanashi after they go on their own.
+In one instance, KICKS GUARD decided to outsource a problematic client to them as her willingness to put herself in harm's way was making their work very difficult.

 - Tempting Fate: Many characters would sometimes point out that nothing's going to happen when HSS picks up a security contract.
 Needless to say, this gets played up when the bad guys (or sometimes the police) gets in their way.